DigitalMachinist/CLIMachs/docs/init/init-act.md

 ## Name

-init act - End the wait actions of tokens (players and GM).
+init-act - End the wait actions of tokens (players and GM).

 ## Synopsis

 ```
-init act [<tokens>] ...
+!init-act [<tokens>] ...
 ```

 ## Description

-Init act ends the wait actions of the supplied tokens and inserts them back into the initiative order before the current turn.
+init-act ends the wait actions of the supplied tokens and inserts them back into the initiative order before the current turn.
 If this command is not called for a waiting token before its next turn, the wait action is cancelled once their next run begins.

 The opposite of this command is [init-wait](init-wait.md).